chen-shaoxing/Matlab-for-fun/README.md

 # Matlab-for-fun
-Here are some small programs written in matlab
+Here are some small programs written in MATLAB R2014a